Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 They also enhance diagnostic clarity, enabling managers to identify whether the issue stems from team formation, psychological safety, engagement, or leadership behaviour.
 This reduces reliance on instinct when managing underperforming employees.

 Bruce Tuckman’s model of team development remains one of the most enduring and practical leadership frameworks.
-It describes how teams progress predictably from forming to storming, then norming, and ultimately performing.
+It explains how teams move through predictable phases: forming, storming, norming, and finally performing.

-Teams begin in the forming stage, where relationships and roles are tentative.
-They transition into storming, where authority and norms are tested, creating tension and conflict.
+Teams begin in the forming stage, where relationships are cautious and roles are still fluid.
+They then enter storming, where authority, expectations, and boundaries are tested, often through friction and open conflict.

 Psychological safety describes whether employees feel comfortable sharing concerns or mistakes without fear of reprisal.
 Its presence determines whether intelligence is fully leveraged across the team.